Andy-Robertson/100-days-of-code/log.md

 ### Day 47: July 10, 2020

-**Today's Progress**: Worded on the second JavaScript project at freeCodeCamp, a roman numeral converter.
+**Today's Progress**: Worked on the second JavaScript project at freeCodeCamp, a roman numeral converter.

 **Thoughts:** I'll continue to worked on the freeCodeCamp Javascript projects tomorrow, roman numeral converter.